cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/env-vars.md

 ## Assign env-vars after app build

-You can also set environment variables on an existing application by visiting the _Environment variables_ link in the right sidebar of your application detail page.
+You can also set environment variables on an existing application by visiting the _Environment variables_ link in the right sidebar of your Application Overview page.
 Once you click _Save_, these variables will be propagated to all your servers automatically, ready for your use.

 Be aware of the following while assigning environment variables: